matteomastromoro/figma-cameralocations/README.md

 6. In the **Keyboard Shortcut** field, press the key combination you want to assign (e.g., `⌥F1` for Alt+F1).
 7. Click **Add**.
 8. Repeat for each command you want to map.

+## Windows Companion AutoHotkey Script (Optional)

+The repository also includes an AutoHotkey script (`FigmaCameraLocations.ahk`) for Windows users.
+This script maps the save and recall actions to function keys for even faster access:

+*   `Alt+F1` to `Alt+F4`: Save locations 1 to 4
+*   `F1` to `F4`: Recall locations 1 to 4

+Feel free to edit the script to remap the shortcuts the way you prefer.

+*Note: AutoHotkey must be installed and the script must be running for these hotkeys to work.
+The way I use it is autostarting it by putting the shortcut from the script in shell:startup.
+The file `FigmaCameraLocations_AHKv1.ahk` is an alternative version of the script for whoever still uses the old AutoHotkey version, AHK v1.*

 ## Development